uccasco/FiniteFields/README.md

 with the initials `// SJC` have been added.

 Functionality to calculate the energy has been implemented, but it will only work for real units.
+Initial tests seem to suggest it is working, but this is still preliminary.

+To use the constant D methods, it should be sufficient to simply copy the `.cpp` and `.h` files into the main LAMMPS src directory and recompile.